ChristianFure/christian_fure_portfolio/README.md

 ## 9. Key Insights

-**Insight 1: High post-fix AUC-ROC (~0.91) reflects Synthea's rule-based generative logic, not remaining leakage.**
+### High post-fix AUC-ROC (~0.91) reflects Synthea's rule-based generative logic, not remaining leakage.
-After a shuffled-label sanity test and using an entirely separate cohort, it was confirmed that the signal was related to the dataset and its generation method.
+&emsp;After a shuffled-label sanity test and using an entirely separate cohort, it was confirmed that the signal was related to the dataset and its generation method.
 Synthea generates its synthetic patient data with a more deterministic clinical logic than real populations, because it can't capture the little nuances of the real world.
 So the level of performance of this model should not be expected to transfer to real-world EHR data.

-**Insight 2: AUC-PR and a low 0.10 threshold were necessary, not incidental, choices.**
+### AUC-PR and a low 0.10 threshold were necessary, not incidental, choices.
-Given class imbalance, AUC-ROC alone would not have properly captured the model's true performance.
+&emsp;Given class imbalance, AUC-ROC alone would not have properly captured the model's true performance.
 It takes true negatives into account, which is obviously going to be very high in a scenario like hospital readmissions.
 This would deceptively inflate performance.
 AUC-PR was selected as the primary metric due to how it focuses entirely on the minority/positive class.
 Choosing an operating threshold of 0.10 was a deliberate trade-off that favors recall.

-**Insight 3: Number of admissions and ED visits in the last 180 days, along with whether the patient had a post-discharge care plan, were leading drivers by SHAP.**
+### Number of admissions and ED visits in the last 180 days, along with whether the patient had a post-discharge care plan, were leading drivers by SHAP.
-This shows that recent utilization history and post-discharge planning are very important when it comes to whether a patient may be readmitted.
+&emsp;This shows that recent utilization history and post-discharge planning are very important when it comes to whether a patient may be readmitted.
 Being able to prove that post-discharge care plans make a significant difference in whether a patient will be readmitted is very strong information to bring to stakeholders' attention.

 ---